Residues of manifolds: Residues and similar quantities

-The third elementary symmetric function of the principal curvatures $S_3(x)$ can be expressed using the local residues of $\dom, \pO$ and the local relative residues, although not as a linear combination of them.
-Therefore we conjecture that $C_{n-4}$ cannot be expressed in terms of the residues so that Corollary \ref{cor_LK-curv-residues} does not hold if $n\ge4$.
+The third elementary symmetric function of the principal curvatures $S_3(x)$ cannot be expressed by a linear combination of the local residues of $\dom, \pO$ and the local relative residues.
+Therefore we conjecture that Corollary \ref{cor_LK-curv-residues} does not hold if $n\ge4$.

+The intrinsic volumes are of basic importance in convex geometry because of the following characterization theorem by Hadwiger, which can be considered as a starting point of the valuation theory in integral geometry (cf. \cite{AF}).